yeoman/yeoman.io/app/codelab/write-unit-tests.md

 $ grunt test
 ```

-When you run `grunt test`, some warnings in the Yeoman console.
+When you run `grunt test`, you'll see some warnings in the Yeoman console.
 Don’t worry, that’s to be expected right now since our tests are currently failing for two reasons.
 Let's fix that.

 ## Update Karma configuration